xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ** A Lawgiver can stop the hands of time to protect the ones he loves. **

   ??? see future threats to something the solar care for

+### Power From Darkness
+``

+** Veiling her nature in the essence of the eclipse, the Solar reaches through the cracks in the universe the Primordials forged to rip forth power hidden from lesser minds. **

 ### Thousand-Forge Hands